StyraInc/regal/README.md

 ## OPA Check and Strict Mode

-Linting with Regal assumes syntactically correct Rego.
-If there are errors parsing any files during linting, the process is aborted and any parser errors are logged similarly to OPA.
 OPA itself provides a "linter" of sorts, via the `opa check` command and its `--strict` flag.
 This checks the provided Rego files not only for syntax errors, but also for OPA [strict mode](https://www.openpolicyagent.org/docs/latest/policy-language/#strict-mode) violations.

-> **Note** It is recommended to run `opa check --strict` as part of your policy build process, and address any violations
-> reported there before running Regal.
-Why both commands?
-Couldn't the strict mode checks be integrated in Regal?
-> That would certainly be an option.
-However, most of the strict mode checks will be made default / mandatory as part
-> of a future OPA 1.0 release, at which point they'd be made immediately obsolete as part of Regal.
-There are a few
-> strict mode checks that likely will remain optional in OPA, and we may choose to integrate them into Regal in the
-> future.
->
-> Until then, the recommendation is to run both `opa check --strict` and `regal lint` as part of your policy build
-> and test process.
+Most of the strict mode checks from before OPA 1.0 have now been made default checks in OPA, and only two additional checks are currently provided by the `--strict` flag.
+Those are both important checks not covered by Regal though, so our recommendation is to run `opa check --strict` against your policies before linting with Regal.

 ## Regal Language Server